 Rising Star Award

-The Rising Star Award recognizes young alumni (those who received their degrees within the last 10 years) who are already making significant contributions to greater society through professional or philanthropic work.
+The Rising Star Award recognizes recent alumni (those who received their degrees within the last 10 years) who are already making significant contributions to greater society through professional or philanthropic work.

 - Each recipient must have attained notable achievement or made a lasting contribution in his or her professional, philanthropic, or voluntary endeavors.